Japanese Miso Soup Recipe

 Then I learned better… Cooking an authentic miso soup is not much more complicated than using the dry packets.
 Yet the taste is something to experience!
 Rich and savory.

-Today I’m sharing an easy and delightful 5 Ingredient Miso Soup Recipe, that can be made in just 5 minutes!
+Today I’m sharing an easy and delightful Japanese Soup Recipe, that can be made in just 5 minutes!

 With only 5 simple ingredients, and 5 minutes time (provided you have a high heat burner), you can make a fresh, robust soup that’s good enough to serve to dinner guests.

-You can even make this dish as a completely vegan miso soup!
+You can even make this dish as a completely vegan soup!

-What You Need for 5 Ingredient Miso Soup
+What You Need for This 5 Ingredient Recipe

 - Dashi is a common Asian soup broth made with mushrooms, dried fish, and seaweed.
 However, it can be tricky to find is certain parts of the country (or world).
 If you can’t find it, or prefer to make a vegan miso soup version, use mushroom broth instead.
 It resembles the flavor of dashi, without the dried fish.